<< Mathematical Curiosities

 y1 = – y0

 Where does reflecting in the second line take the point (x1, y1) ?
-This is where linear algebra can help.
-All we need to compute is the action on the two basis position vectors (1, 0) and (0, 1).
+Again, all we need to compute is the action on the two basis position vectors (1, 0) and (0, 1).
 Call the operation of reflecting in the second line, Ref.
 The diagram below shows that in effect it rotates the vector (1, 0) by 2θ,

 Ref (1, 0) = (cos 2θ, – sin 2θ)